How much is 1 Qantas Point worth?

 Founder

-How can I get the most value from my Qantas Points?
+How can I get maximum value from my Qantas Points?

 These are our rules based on more than 3 decades of using Qantas Frequent Flyer: